How to Clean Mold Off Wood

-If the mold has grown on painted wood (like an interior door) or a sealed wood finish (like floors), begin by washing down with a liquid dishwashing detergent and water solution.
-Mix one tablespoon of detergent to one quart of water.
-Use a soft-bristled brush to scrub down the surface.
-Try not to saturate the wood, use a sponge to remove excess water as you clean.
+If the mold has grown on painted wood (such as an interior door) or a sealed wood finish (such as flooring), begin by washing the surface with a liquid dishwashing detergent and water solution.
+Mix 1 tablespoon of detergent to 1 quart of water.
+Use a soft-bristled brush to scrub the surface.
+Try not to saturate the wood, and use a sponge to remove excess water as you clean.

 Spritz With Distilled White Vinegar

 For a small amount of mold growth that has not left severe stains or penetrated the wood, distilled white vinegar can kill the spores.
 Use a spray bottle to lightly mist the wood with the vinegar.
-Allow the vinegar to remain and air-dry on the surface for at least one hour.
-If there are no stains remaining, use a good wood cleaner like Scott's Liquid Gold to nourish the wood, and then buff the surface with a soft cloth.
+Allow the vinegar to air-dry on the surface for at least one hour.
+If there are no stains remaining, use a good wood cleaner, such as Scott's Liquid Gold, to nourish the wood.
+Then, buff the surface with a soft cloth.

 Use Chlorine Bleach for Tough Mold Stains

 If the mold is extremely heavy and has left stains after using vinegar, it's time for a stronger solution.
-This should also be used on areas of unsealed wood such as outdoor decks.
-Mix a solution of one tablespoon dishwashing detergent, 1/2 cup chlorine bleach, and one cup warm water.
-Apply the mixture to the stained area with a soft-bristled brush and allow to air-dry.
+This solution should also be used on areas of unsealed wood.
+Mix a solution of 1 tablespoon dishwashing detergent, 1/2 cup chlorine bleach, and 1 cup warm water.
+Apply the mixture to the stained area with a soft-bristled brush, and allow it to air-dry.
 Finish by buffing with a soft cloth.

 What to Do if Mold Persists